hermish/concepts-research/experiments/descriptions.md

 Each participant was place into one of two groups, either upvote information was presented, or it was hidden.
 For the participants in the experimental group, half the questions were randomly chosen to have high up-vote numbers, similar to the previous experiment.

 In the second phase, again, we then asked them to reveal the answers to exactly five of the questions they saw during the experiment.

+## Survey-Six
+The question was a control to examine whether giving information about question views induced a similar effect on participants.
+To pilot the effect, we eliminated phase two, so now we only ask questions and ask participants to make judgements:

+1.